facumolina/evospex/README.md

 The evaluation subjects can be found here: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4458256.svg)](https://doi.org/10.5281/zenodo.4458256)

-Then, to run EvoSpex on all the subjects you can follow the instructions in this [page](https://github.com/facumolina/evospex-ae#reproducing-the-experiments-in-the-paper).
+To run EvoSpex on all the subjects you can follow the instructions in this [page](https://github.com/facumolina/evospex-ae#reproducing-the-experiments-in-the-paper).

 ## Contact